spiceai/spiceai/README.md

 ### Prerequisites (Developer Preview only)

 We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
 Codespaces enables you to run Spice AI in a virtual environment in the cloud.
-If you use Codespaces, the following prerequistics are not required and you may skip to the [Getting Started with Codespaces](https://github.com/spiceai/spiceai#getting-started-with-codespaces) section.
+If you use Codespaces, the following prerequisites are not required and you may skip to the [Getting Started with Codespaces](https://github.com/spiceai/spiceai#getting-started-with-codespaces) section.

 To continue with installation on your local machine, follow these steps: